nzcsx/ECE497-Smarter-Meter/Power_Analysis/README.txt

 preliminary idea:
 - solve the Linear Diophantine equations: ax + by + cz +... = alpha
 - a,b,c,... are the wattage of the appliances
-- x, y, z are the hours of usage estimated by the solver (time("all day") = 24, time("not in use") = 0)
+- x, y, z are the hours of usage estimated by the solver (time("all day") = period length, time("not in use") = 0)
 - sub in values to the dummy variable in the estimated time with in range [0,24] and find all reliable results
 - eliminate the results that have time('rare') >= time('often')

+Problems:
+- the current version of solver can only solve integer based solutions (partially solved by transferring kW into W)
+- the number of hours from the results are all integers
+- due to the last problem, it is possible that no feasible solution is found

+def power_allocation(db, collection, usr_id, min_date, max_date)
+- estimate the amount of power each of the appliances used with user id

 *** to do ***
--> need to change all the appliance information in the user_info database to be
-    the name of corresponding appliance list name, and fix the access to the appliance to be db['listname'] -> create a database for all the existing appliance models
+-> create a database for all the existing appliance models

 *** to do ***
 def plot_spatial()